GenomiqueENS/toullig/README.md

 REQUIREMENTS
 -

 You just need to have java 8 and maven installed on your computer.
-This alpha version work on Ubutun (Unix distribution).
+This alpha version work on Ubuntu (Unix distribution).

 ###TO INSTALL MAVEN